 - Citrus liqueurs under the name Patrón Citrónge in lime, mango, and orange flavors.

-The Review of Patrón Silver Tequila
+A Review of Patrón Silver Tequila

 The mixability of Patrón Silver is where my fascination truly lies.
 Sure, it is good to sip, but it is best in a balanced mixed drink with fresh fruits.

 It is not limited to just a few fruit flavors, either.
 We have tried it with everything from orange to blackberry and grapefruit to cranberry.
-This is a tequila that loves fruit and its waves of sweetened agave come through the back of the fruit in such a delightful way that is hard to resist.
+This is a tequila that loves fruit and its waves of sweetened agave come through the back of the fruit in such a delightful way that's hard to resist.

-Is Patrón Silver worth the price?
+Is Patrón Silver Worth the Price?

 Patrón is a perfect example of great marketing and the notion that price equals quality.
 Many drinkers who are new to tequila fall into this trap and rely on name recognition to guide them to their selections.

-About Patron Silver Tequila
+About Patrón Silver Tequila

 - Produced by The Patrón Spirits Company